rex2630/codeswholesale-for-woocommerce/readme.md

 *New filter options*

-The next time you want to import products from CodesWholesale, youĂ˘ÂÂll see the inclusion of new filters.
+The next time you want to import products from CodesWholesale, you will see the inclusion of new filters.
 Narrow down your search by platform, region, language, and date.

 *Import products into CSV file*

-OK, so youĂ˘ÂÂve applied the right filter and need to export the products to an external management system?
+OK, so you have applied the right filter and need to export the products to an external management system?
 Download them as a CSV file and youĂ˘ÂÂre ready to go!

-*Rate the risk of your clientsĂ˘ÂÂ orders*
+*Rate the risk of your clients orders*

 Not all orders submitted by your clients are fully secure.
 How do you know that?
-Use CodesWholesale risk score feature and have full control over your clientsĂ˘ÂÂ orders.
+Use CodesWholesale risk score feature and have full control over your clients orders.

 *Download invoice in pdf*